silviuspac/API_service_ingestion_retrieve/README.md

 * [Mongo Express](https://github.com/mongo-express/mongo-express) This is a web-based MongoDB admin interface

 # Tests
-In the test folder, some unit tests are proposed to assess the behaviour of the APIs, to run them:
+In the test folder, some unit tests are proposed to assess the behaviour of the APIs, to run them we need to create first a virtualenv and install the requirements from test_requirements.txt:

+    python3 -m venv venv
+    . venv/bin/activate
+    pip install -r test_requirements.txt
     python tests/tests.py

 In the same folder, also two other files can be found.
 In those, API calls in multithreading enviroment are called in order to test the performance of the application.